mylafairchild/Java/README.md

 # Basic
-My first and very basic code.
-It's not exciting and it doesn't do much at all.
-"I do not fear computers.
-I fear the lack of them."
+My first and very basic codes.
+They're not exciting and they don't do much at all.
+"The true delight is in the finding out rather than in the knowing. -IA"